AIO Boot supports multiple Windows installers in one USB/HDD. This article will help you choose one of two methods that are more suitable for you.

 - The size of install.wim is smaller than the ISO file, so it will save your disk space.

 - You can save the install.wim file on the FAT32 partition if its size is less than 4GB regardless of its ISO size.

 By default, the AIO Boot will use the Windows ISO file instead of the install.wim file.
 To switch to using the install.wim file, run AIOCreator.exe > Settings, select “Extract WIM for Windows Setup.” and Save.

-By default, AIO Boot will integrate the USB 3.0 driver for Windows 7.
+The original Windows 7 ISO file from Microsoft will not support USB installation if you plug it in port 3.0 because it does not contain the USB 3.0 driver.
+By using AIO Boot to create USB Windows 7 installation, the USB 3.0 driver will be automatically integrated.
 If your ISO is already integrated, enable the “Do not integrate USB 3.0 Driver for Windows 7” option.

 Some users wonder that they do not see the menu to boot into Windows/WinPE after Integration.
 AIO Boot only shows the WinPE & Setup menu if your system supports booting it.